 When did I go?
 Sept 2016

-The damage: Expect to pay £60-£80 per head with drinks (many in our case).
+The damage: Expect to pay £60-£80 per head with many drinks.

-The good: I can see the appeal of having a boozy office lunch here as we did and the service was warm.
+The good: I can see the appeal of having a boozy office lunch here as we did, the service brisk and warm too, the chipper staff definitely took care of us.
 My favourite bits of the meal was that marvellous skate, rib eye cap from my dining buddy and the ice cream/sorbet combo.

-The bad: Overall the food was a tepid experience, especially the well-done rib eye and deserts.
-The bread is best suited for breadcrumbs too.
+The bad: Overall the food was a tepid experience, especially the well-done rib eye, that was a terrible waste of animal and the deserts in general were naff.
+The bread is also best suited for breadcrumbs or to feed the pigeons.